50% reduction in tunnel downtime through

 Following user testing with internal company staff, we identified that the primary issue faced was the physical limitations of real-world inspections.

-Based on the usability study, we concluded that one of the most critical features would be the ability to move freely, overcoming the movement constraints of the physical world.
+Based on the viability study, we concluded that one of the most critical features would be the ability to move freely, overcoming the movement constraints of the physical world.
 We decided to grant users the ability to fly within the application, thus eliminating distance limitations and fully leveraging the high-resolution point cloud.

-App homepage
+04_App homepage

 The homepage is designed for quick access to virtual reality, allowing for fast and efficient consultation during review processes.
 It also provides access to the tutorial page, where users can refresh their knowledge from the implementation courses.